Venkatnagaram/mentor-apis-working/DETAILED_ONBOARDING_FLOW.md

 3. User closes app/browser

 **When user comes back:**
-1. User logs in (if needed) and gets JWT token
+1. User re-registers OR logs in (if they remember) and gets JWT token
 2. User calls: `GET /api/onboarding/current-step`

 **Response:**